If you read one article about media relations read this one

 Learn About The Journalist

-Time and time again I will keep coming back to reconfirm this - spend the time to understand the journalist you want to contact.
+Time and time again I will keep coming back to reconfirm this - spend the time to understand and build a relationship with the journalist you want to contact.
 Something to really think about here is that this isn’t stalking, at least not at this stage.

 So what is it that you need to learn?
 It’s pretty straightforward, to be honest.
 Relevancy.